fbpx

 Psst!
 If you’ll be traveling more throughout the country, be sure to check out our bucket list of unforgettable things to do in Jordan!

-Petra by Night FAQs
+Petra By Night FAQs

 The Siq Trail Petra by Night Jordan

-To wrap up, let’s highlight some of the most important and frequently asked questions about attending Petra by Night.
+To wrap up, let’s highlight some of the most important and frequently asked questions about attending Petra By Night.

-Is Petra by Night included in Jordan Pass?
+Is Petra By Night included in Jordan Pass?

-No, Petra by Night is not included in the Jordan Pass; you must buy a separate entry ticket.
-To clarify, the Jordan Pass does cover entry to Petra itself (during daylight hours), just not Petra by Night.
+No, Petra By Night is not included in the Jordan Pass; you must buy a separate entry ticket.
+To clarify, the Jordan Pass does cover entry to Petra itself (during daylight hours), just not Petra By Night.

-Which days is Petra by Night?
+Which days can you see Petra at Night?

 Petra by Night only runs on three evenings a week: Mondays, Wednesdays, and Thursdays.

-What time does Petra by Night run?
+What time does Petra by Night start?

-Petra by Night officially runs from 8:30-10:30 p.m.
+Petra By Night officially runs from 8:30-10:30 p.m.
 However, you can arrive anytime before 9:15 p.m. and still easily make it to the Treasury in time to see the light show.
 Staff will begin to clear everyone out of the complex sharply at 10:00 p.m.

 Are you planning a trip to Jordan?